Molecular modeling library for human beings!

 Pteros is not for you if:

-Pteros is currently very close to what could be called a stable release.
-The librray is quite stable and usable, but API (especially in the part of Python bindings) is still subject to small changes, error reporting is still incomplete and many features are not implemented yet.
+Pteros is a mature but evolving library.
+The librray is stable, but API (especially in the part of Python bindings) is still subject to small changes.
+There are bugs here and there, error reporting is still incomplete and many features are not implemented yet.
 You are wellcome to participate in pteros development - there are a lot of things to do!

 The prerequisites for compilation of Pteros are the following: